 - Sharp Equipment Points avoided, as I experienced on metal slides and a hydro slide at a swimming pool.

-- Surfaces Regularly Inspected, mainly if you have utilised joints, bolts, studs, or nuts to create the sliding surface.
+- Surfaces are Regularly Inspected, mainly if you have utilized joints, bolts, studs, or nuts to create the sliding surface.

 - When toddlers are on a high platform, they can feel safer with the protective barrier that encloses them.

-- The handrails and steps or ladders also make it easier to navigate for those children who aren’t as confident or agile.
+- The handrails and steps or ladders also make navigating easier for children who aren’t as confident or agile.